yackx/ipgo/content/techniques/recursion.md

     3 * 2
     6

-In a computer program, you, Alice and Bob roles will be played by a single function.
+In a computer program, we, Alice and Bob roles will be played by a single function.
 A recursive function.
 More formally, the recursive definition of factorial is:

     0! = 1.
     n > 0, n! = (n – 1)! × n.